 Types of Heirloom Peppers

-This pepper is ideal for salsas or any dish that also includes lemon and lime flavors, such as chicken and fish.
-You can also pair it nicely with any fresh fruit that normally goes well with oranges.
+This pepper is ideal for salsas or any dish with lemon and lime flavors, such as chicken and fish.
+You can also pair it nicely with fresh fruit that generally goes well with oranges.

 Lucifer’s Dream (Habanero Red )